1987 Palm Bay shooting

 Mass shooting in Palm Bay, Florida, U.S.

-On April 23, 1987, a mass shooting occurred in Palm Bay, Florida, when 59-year-old retired librarian William Bryan Cruse Jr. opened fire outside a shopping mall, killing six people, including two police officers, and injuring 14 others before being captured by police in the early hours of the following day.
+On April 23, 1987, a mass shooting occurred in Palm Bay, Florida, United States, when 59-year-old retired librarian William Bryan Cruse Jr. opened fire outside a shopping mall, killing six people, including two police officers, and injuring 14 others before being captured by police in the early hours of the following day.
 Cruse was sentenced to death for the crime but died on death row in 2009 of natural causes before his execution could be carried out.
 The incident is the worst mass shooting in Brevard County history.

 Shooting

 Just before 6:00 p.m. on April 23, 1987, Cruse confronted two boys on his Palm Bay property.
 He then loaded his car, a white Toyota Tercel, with a shotgun, a pistol, and a Ruger Mini-14 semi-automatic rifle.
 As he drove in the direction of Palm Bay Shopping Center, he stopped at his neighbor's house.
 He then opened fire with his shotgun on 14-year-old Johnny Rich, one of the two boys he had confronted earlier, wounding him.
 Rich's family rushed outside and were shot at by Cruse as he drove off.

 At 6:15 p.m.
 Cruse drove into the parking lot of Palm Bay Shopping Center.
 He exited his vehicle armed with the Ruger and walked towards a Publix grocery store.
 Two shoppers, 25-year-old Nobil Al-Hameli and 18-year-old Enud Al-Tawakuly, were exiting the store as Cruse approached them.
 Cruse shot and killed both of them and wounded their friend Faisal Al-Mutairi.
 He then fired at passerby Douglas Pollack as he ran along the walkway of the shopping mall.
 Cruse shot Eric Messerbauer, who was in front of a nearby store, and then shot and killed 67-year-old Ruth Greene as she parked in front of the grocery store.
 Cruse then shot Al-Hameli and Al-Tawakuly again as they lay on the ground.

 Cruse returned to his car and drove across the street to Sabal Palm Square.
 He parked in front of a Winn-Dixie grocery store, exited his vehicle, and began firing again.
 As Cruse started shooting, 27-year-old Ronald Grogan, a Palm Bay police officer, approached the scene in his patrol car.
-As Grogan approached, Cruse turned towards him and fired numerous rounds at Grogan's patrol car, killing him.
+As Grogan approached, Cruse turned towards him and fired 8 rounds at Grogan's patrol car, killing him.
 Another Palm Bay police officer, 28-year-old Gerald Johnson, also entered the parking lot behind Grogan and exited his patrol car.
 Cruse spotted Johnson and shot him in the leg.
 He then walked through the parking lot in search of Johnson.
 He found him and fired several more shots, killing him.